 Each of the international schools ILP works with (see all of our countries right here) request volunteers who speak English as their native language and who are from the US and Canada.
 So if English is your first language, great!
 That’s one major requirement you’ve got down.

 Also, you don’t have to speak another language, either.
-Yep — even if you decide to volunteer abroad in Russia and don’t speak a word of Russian, you’re good to go.
+Yep — even if you decide to volunteer abroad in Mexico and don’t speak a word of Spanish, you’re good to go.
 Most of our volunteers do not speak another foreign language, so you will be in good company.

 Yes, you do need to be at least 18 to go ... but you can apply earlier than that to snag your spot so that you can go right after you turn 18.

 You Don’t Have Experience

 You don't need any experience working with kids, a degree, or any type of certification to be a successful volunteer with ILP.
 Unless you’ll be volunteering in Romania (the only ILP location where you aren’t teaching), volunteers with ILP teach English to kids but most volunteers have actually never taught before.
 ILP’s teaching method is totally unique and most tend to get the hang of things about a month after you're teaching.

 You Want To Make A Difference